kubevela/kubevela.github.io/docs/tutorials/multi-env.md

 For one application, If you want to deploy to a multi-environment, you need to apply the application CR to multi namespaces in hub cluster.
 There is a way in UI that you only need to manage one application configuration.

-## Deploy the application to a multi-environment
+## Deploy the application to multi-environment

 ### 1. Create an environment